Old Vic (horse)

-Old Vic (26 April 1986 – 21 February 2011) was a Thoroughbred racehorse who won the French Derby and the Irish Derby in 1989.
+Old Vic (26 April 1986 – 21 February 2011) was a British-bred Thoroughbred racehorse who won the French Derby and the Irish Derby in 1989.
 After retiring from racing he went on to become a top national hunt sire.
 He was one of the first crop of foals by the influential sire Sadler's Wells.

 Racing career

 Old Vic made his racecourse debut in a maiden at Newmarket in September 1988 and finished sixth.
 He started once more as a two-year-old, winning a maiden at Haydock Park.
 He easily won the Burghclere Stakes at Newbury on his first race of 1989.
 He then stepped up in class for the Sandown Classic Trial.
 He faced only two opponents and won the race by four lengths.
 He followed this up with a win in the Chester Vase at the May meeting.
 Old Vic then travelled to France for the Prix du Jockey Club.
 He quickened clear with two furlongs to run and was never challenged, winning by seven lengths from Dancehall.
 After this performance, he started the hot favourite for the Irish Derby and won by four lengths despite the presence of a large abscess in the saddle area and the need to have foam pads under the saddle to enable him to run.

 Old Vic raced as a four-year-old, beginning at Royal Ascot where he started the 4/5 favourite in the Hardwicke Stakes.
 He finished third, a long way behind the surprise winner Assatis.
 Old Vic's final start came in the King George VI and Queen Elizabeth Stakes.
 He led from the start but was overtaken by Belmez with two furlongs to run.
 Old Vic came back at Belmez again and just failed to win by a neck.
 The field also included In the Wings and Assatis.